pfalcon/ScratchABlock/docs/PseudoC-spec.md

 ```

 Note that this syntax is NOT used to represent calls to
 functions/procedures defined in the PseudoC code.
+See the `call`
+statement below for that.

 ### Memory expressions